Are you preparing to buy a home or sell the one you’re in? If so, the home appraisal process will be incredibly important.

 Home appraisals are most often used during a real estate sale.
 (Though they’re also used to value a home for a refinance, during a divorce, or for tax purposes.)
 If you’re thinking about selling your home, a professional appraisal can help you set a fair asking price.
 But a professional appraiser can also help you decide how to renovate your home before you list it.

 For instance, an appraiser might point out essential repairs.
-Plus, according to the Appraisal Institute, looking at comparable sales in your neighborhood can help you renovate without making improvements you don’t need to make.
+Plus, according to the Appraisal Institute, an appraiser can help you decide which improvements will most increase your home’s value, and how to get the most bang for your buck when remodeling.

 3. You may not own the results of an appraisal – even if you paid for it